VisualFP/docs/SA/design_concept/content/poc/options_ui_bolero.typ

 architecture, clearly separating #ac("UI") from business logic in a reactive way.
 In addition to defining the web page structure from F\# code, Bolero also offers the possibility to use #ac("HTML") templates with "holes" as placeholders for page values, event listeners, etc. @bolero

-The clear separation of the #ac("UI") and business logic and the support of the established .NET platform are significant advantages for Bolero.
+The clear separation of the #ac("UI") and business logic and the support of the established .NET platform is a significant advantage for Bolero.

-The fact that neither of the authors is familiar with the framework and the fact that the goal of VisualFP is to create a Haskell-compatible visual editor, are both downsides.
+The two downsides are that neither of the authors is familiar with the framework and that VisualFP aims to create a Haskell-compatible visual editor.